Kong/ngx_wasm_module/assets/adr/004-2d-threads.md

 ## Proposal

-This proposal introduces a design of efficient and ergonomic cross-worker IPC mechanism with WebAssembly called "2D Threads".
+This proposal introduces a design of an efficient and ergonomic process-boundary-crossing mechanism for WebAssembly called "2D Threads". **WebAssembly modules are provided with a single-process multi-threaded view of its environment** when the Nginx instance runs with multiple worker processes, without changes to Nginx's own process model.

 - End-user experience of sharing data and sending messages between workers.
 - The proposed threading model.